openops/mom/README.md

 accomplishes more.
 It is very possible that doing so offers little more than appeasing old world beliefs.
 Even more troubling is the idea that the workforce is forgetting the notion of progress altogether.
-Instead they police each other to ensure that everyone is doing their duty.
-It is possible that the systems which we interact with have not been getting better because they are the only thing left which justifies our work habits.
+Instead they police each other to ensure that everyone is doing their duty and putting in their "jobs worth".
+It is very possible that the systems which we interact with today have not been getting better because they are the only thing which justifies this thinking.

 New companies are emerging everyday which operate in ways that challenge these beliefs.
 What we need is data to show us what works best, so we can understand